 Apart and Together: A&T is the technological innovation that will bring the disparate elements of the coalition together.

-Core Team: The next step is to build a largely women's A-team for outreach.
+The A-Team: The first step is to build a largely women's A-team for outreach.

-Collective Impact (CI): The core team will be aiming to implement CI, a sophisticated organizing strategy.
+Collective Impact: The A-team will be aiming to implement Collective Impact, a sophisticated organizing strategy.

-CCI and the Backbone: Collective Communication, Inc (CCI) will provide Voices of Humanity social medium as the communication component of the Collective Impact strategy.
-Additionally we will need to find a strong Backbone organization to take the leadership role as we go forward.
+Collective Communication Inc and the Backbone: CCI will provide the Voices of Humanity social medium as the communication component of the Collective Impact strategy.
+Additionally we will need to find a strong Backbone organization to share leadership with the A-team as we go forward.

 Follow Through: The obvious next step will be to bring in first the other cities from the San Francisco Bay Area, and then to expand nationally and globally, creating a massive unified network of cities.